 - Grants for research costs.
 The grant is not granted for Open Access publications.
 The grant is up to EUR 5,000.

-Grants are not awarded for research in medical sciences, biotechnology or law.
+Grants are not awarded for research in medical sciences or law.
 The Foundation does not support basic higher education degree studies or continuing education such as MBA studies.
 (The Foreign Trade Special Fund’s rules restrict their travel grants to Aalto University School of Business students.)

 How to apply